 Lt.
-Harold Korger was a bombardier in the 344th Bombardment Squadron, 98th Bomb Group, 9th Air Force.
-He flew on the famous mission, Operation Tidal Wave, Aug 1, 1943, to knock out the oil refineries at Ploesti, Romania. ...
+Harold Francis Korger was a B-24 bombardier in the 344th Bombardment Squadron, the 98th Bomb Group, and the 9th Air Force, based in Benghazi, Libya, 1943.
+He flew on the B-24D, Hail Columbia, with the Element Group Leader Col. John R. Kane, on the...

 Military | Captain | B-24 Command Pilot | 98th Bomb Group

 Lt.
-Robert Sternfels was a B-24D command bomber pilot in WWII in the 9th Air Force, the 98th Bombing Group, the Pyramiders, and the 345th Bombing Squadron, who flew the famous B-24D bomber, 'The Sandman' on the mission Operation Tidal Wave to bomb the...
+Robert Sternfels was a B-24D bomber command pilot in WWII in the 9th Air Force, the 98th Bombing Group, the Pyramiders, and the 345th Bombing Squadron.
+Lt.
+Sternfels flew the famous B-24D bomber, THE SANDMAN, on Operation Tidal Wave, which sought...

 1 August 1943